Vikhyat-Chauhan/Confluent-Kafka-Installing-on-MAC/README.md

    Here, nothing is much complicated anymore.
 Follow this [Video](https://www.youtube.com/watch?v=5x5GnBhyTMI) and you will get all the information you require,    the only main issue is with the java installation which has been solved in the above steps.
-   Next by following the video, download the lastest kafka zip file and extract it to your desired location( the one specififed in .zshrc path i.e   /Users/vikhyatchauhan/Desktop/confluent-6.1.0) and edit the etc/ preferences files in your confluent installation.
+   Next by following the video, download the [Lastest Confluent zip file](https://www.confluent.io/download/) and extract it to your desired location( the one specififed in .zshrc path i.e   /Users/vikhyatchauhan/Desktop/confluent-6.1.0) and edit the etc/ preferences files in your confluent installation.

    Finally, start confluent in your command line.